membrane/api-gateway/distribution/examples/groovy/README.md

 Greatings from Spring
 ```

-The response body an the `X-Groovy` header were produced by Groovy scripts.
+The response body and the `X-Groovy` header were produced by Groovy scripts.

 3. Take a look at the output of the `service-proxy.sh/bat` script.
 You should see the output from a Groovy script, printing the request header fields.